|

 I marked the location of the channel on the

-1/4" to the right.
-This will serve as a guide for the
+the right.
+This will serve as a guide for the installation of

 |